rom3r4/solr-benchmarking/README.md

 ### [apachesolr-benchs]()

-Benchmarking Script for running Stress tests to your site
+Benchmarking script for running stress-tests to your site

 ### Requirements